The BMO-Dirichlet problem for elliptic systems in the upper-half space and quantitative characterizations of VMO: Proofs of Theorems , , , , , , , , and

 To analyze $I$, let $k_0$ be the nonnegative integer such that $2^{k_0}\,\eta<\ell(Q)\leq 2^{k_0+1}\,\eta$.
 Also, consider $\{Q_j\}_{j\in{\mathbb{N}}}$, the collection of subcubes of $Q$ with pairwise disjoint interiors, satisfying $\ell(Q_j)=2^{-k_0}\,\ell(Q)$ for each $j\in{\mathbb{N}}$ and $\bigcup\limits_{j\in{\mathbb{N}}}Q_j=Q$.
 Then $\ell(Q_j)\in(\eta,2\eta]$ for every $j\in{\mathbb{N}}$.
 Bearing this in mind and using the fact that $\varepsilon\leq\eta$, we may then estimate

 Up to this point our treatment involved estimating $u_\varepsilon$ and $u$ separately, without exploiting any potential cancellations generated by the fact that we are dealing with their difference.
 However, in the task of estimating $II$, having the difference $u_\varepsilon-u$ plays a crucial role, as seen next.
-Given $(x',t)\in\mathbb{R}^n_+$ we write $R_x$ for the cube in $\mathbb{R}^{n}$ centered at $x$ with side-length $t/2$, and let $Q_{x'}$ be the cube in $\mathbb{R}^{n-1}$ centered at $x'$ with side-length $t$.
-From Lemma~\ref{lemma:decay-Du:Carl} we conclude that
+Given $(x',t)\in\mathbb{R}^n_+$, from Lemma~\ref{lemma:decay-Du:Carl} we conclude that

 In light of this, the Mean Value Theorem implies that for some $\theta\in (0,1)$ there holds

 Having established \eqref{XXdtse}, we may turn to estimating $II$ as follows

 In concert, \eqref{gertg}, \eqref{trtrtr}, and \eqref{bdgsg-1}, allow us to conclude that, under the current assumption $\ell(Q)>\max\{r,\varepsilon\}$, we have